 A blood test will tell you if you have diabetes.
-Any one of these three blood tests can tell you if you have diabetes.
+Any one of these three blood tests performed by your doctor can tell you if you have diabetes.

 - The A1C (also called hemoglobin A1C) is a test that measures your average blood sugar for the last 3 months.
 If it is over 6.5%, you have diabetes.

 - If you are fasting, that is, if you have not had anything to eat or drink for 8 hours before your test, and your blood sugar is 126mg/dl or higher, you have diabetes.

 - If you have had something to eat or drink before the test, and your blood sugar is above 200mg/dl, you have diabetes.